tal-z/TicTacToe/README.md

 >   7. The code uses modern language features and libraries.

 Note: On April 28, I used this repo to test out git integration with my IDE.
+Later on that same day, I tested integration with another IDE.
+Riveting stuff.